Alphabetical Plant Listing

 American Cranberry Bush, Highbush Cranberry, American Cranberrybush Viburnum, Cranberry Viburnum, Viburnum opulus ssp. trilobum, Viburnum trilobum

 With four seasons of interest, Viburnum opulus var. americanum (American Cranberrybush) is a dense, rounded, deciduous shrub with upright spreading or arching branches.
 In spring, it produces showy, lacy, white flowers in flat cymes, 3 in. wide (7 cm), of tiny fertile florets surrounded by an outer ring of larger sterile florets.
 Rich in nectar, they are loved by butterflies, bees, and other pollinators.
 In late summer, the attractive blooms give way to drooping clusters of ornamental bright red berries that persist from fall through early winter.
-Showy when viewed up-close or from a short distance, they often persist into winter and are quite attractive to birds and wildlife.
+Showy when viewed up close or from a short distance, they often persist into winter and are quite attractive to birds and wildlife.
 Tasty, the fruits can be eaten fresh from the shrub or used to make jams and preserves.
-In the fall, the elegant foliage of three-lobed, maple-like, dark green leaves, turns a brilliant red.
-A very rewarding shrub that is not only good-looking but also durable and easy to grow.
+In the fall, the elegant foliage of three-lobed, maple-like, dark green leaves turns a brilliant red.
+A very rewarding shrub that is good-looking, durable, and easy to grow.

 • Grows up to 8-12 ft. tall and wide (240-360 cm).